Follow us on social

 google cta

-Europeans at the Doha Forum in Qatar were quite clear in their disdain for President Donald Trump's National Security Strategy and his negotiating approach with Ukraine and Russia, but his ambassador to NATO Matthew Whitaker came out swinging in favor of both, unabashedly telling an audience Saturday that U.S. partners need to step up if they want continued support from Washington and not to criticize the sausage (peace deal) while it's being made.
+Europeans at the Doha Forum in Qatar were quite clear in their disdain for President Donald Trump's National Security Strategy and his peace plan for Ukraine, but his ambassador to NATO Matthew Whitaker came out swinging in favor of both, unabashedly telling an audience Saturday that U.S. partners need to step up if they want continued support from Washington and not to criticize the sausage (peace deal) while it's being made.

 “There is a recognition (in the NSS) that the U.S. cannot be the world police, we can’t be this rapid deployment force to go everywhere for everyone,” Whitaker said when asked about the release of the much-anticipated document, which is essentially a guide to Trump’s posture and goals for U.S. foreign policy across the globe over the course of his second term.
 In it, Whitaker shared, the U.S. is “refocusing on our priorities.”